EdAnalytics18/sales-customer-analytics-tableau/README.md

 ---

 ## Data & Metrics
-- Data grain: Daily
+- Data grain: Daily (aggregated to weekly and monthly levels for analysis)
-- Comparison logic: Current Year vs Previous Year
+- Comparison logic: Current Year vs Previous Year (aligned by calendar period)
 - Metrics are defined consistently across dashboards to ensure accuracy and consistency

 ---